Student property rental platform appoints new chairman

 “As with any young business, there will be highs and lows to come on the road to success, but I’ll be working with the team to ensure they and the shareholders see the best end result.”

 Colin Batten, head of partnerships at Innovation Point, added: “We’re here to support the brightest companies in Wales disrupt the digital market.
-University Cribs is an exemplar company soaring to success, and we’re proud to have played a part in their story.”
+University Cribs is an exemplary company soaring to success, and we’re proud to have played a part in their story.”